 The number of lymph nodes that contain cancer cells and their location in the body is used to determine the nodal stage (see Pathologic stage below).

 A group of cancer cells inside of a lymph node is called a tumour deposit.
 If a tumour deposit is found, your pathologist will measure the deposit and the largest tumour deposit found will be described in your report.
 Larger tumour deposits are associated with a worse prognosis.
 The size of the largest tumour deposit is also used to determine the nodal stage (see Pathologic stage below).

 The pathologic stage for non-keratinizing squamous cell carcinoma is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
 In general, a higher number means more advanced disease and a worse prognosis.

 This tumour is given a tumour stage between T1 and T4.
 The tumour stage is based on how far the tumour has spread outside of the nasopharynx.

 This tumour is given a nodal stage between N0 and N3 based on the number of lymph nodes that contain cancer cells, the size of the largest tumour deposit, and the location of the lymph nodes with cancer cells.

-Nasopharyngeal carcinoma is given an metastatic stage of 0 or 1 based on the presence of cancer cells at a distant site in the body (for example the lungs).
+Nasopharyngeal carcinoma is given a metastatic stage of M0 or M1 based on the presence of cancer cells at a distant site in the body (for example the lungs).
 The metastatic stage can only be determined if tissue from a distant site is sent for pathological examination.
 Because this tissue is rarely present, the metastatic stage cannot be determined and is listed as pMX.